LazyZhu/lua-resty-ssdb/README.md

 For example, "SET", "GET", "SCAN", and "RSCAN" commands correspond to the methods "set", "get", "scan", and "rscan".

-All ssdb command methods returns a status reply and `nil` otherwise.
+All ssdb command methods returns value(s) and `nil` otherwise.
 In case of errors or failures, it will also return a second value which is a string describing the error.

-A non-nil SSDB "bulk reply" results in a Lua string as the return value.
-A nil bulk reply results in a `ngx.null` return value.

-A non-nil SSDB "multi-bulk reply" results in a Lua table holding all the composing values (if any).
+If SSDB only returns "status reply" value, then results in a string typed , such as `ok`, `not found`, etc. Otherwise SSDB results in a Lua table holding all the composing values (not include status).

-A nil multi-bulk reply returns in a `ngx.null` value.
+A nil reply results in a `ngx.null` return value.

 See https://github.com/ideawu/ssdb/wiki/Commands for details regarding various SSDB reply types.